 "So! that is the joke then?
-Well, I have no wish to go, it is so pleasant here, and I pay my forfeit at once," which he did by sitting down and beginning instantly
+Well, I have no wish to go, it is so pleasant here, and I pay my forfeit at once," which he did by sitting down and beginning instantly-

 "A long time ago your Grandfather, Demi, went to lecture in a great town, hoping to get some money for a home for little orphans that some good people were getting up.
 His lecture did well, and he put a considerable sum of money in his pocket, feeling very happy about it.
 As he was driving in a chaise to another town, he came to a lonely bit of road, late in the afternoon, and was just thinking what a good place it was for robbers when he saw a bad-looking man come out of the woods in front of him and go slowly along as if waiting till he came up.
 The thought of the money made Grandfather rather anxious, and at first he had a mind to turn round and drive away.
-But the horse was tired, and then he did not like to suspect the man, so he kept on, and when he got nearer and saw how poor and sick and ragged the stranger looked, his heart reproached him, and stopping, he said in a kind voice

-"'My friend, you look tired; let me give you a lift.'
-The man seemed surprised, hesitated a minute, and then got in.
-He did not seem inclined to talk, but Grandfather kept on in his wise, cheerful way, speaking of what a hard year it had been, how much the poor had suffered, and how difficult it was to get on sometimes.
-The man slowly softened a little, and won by the kind chat, told his story.
+But the horse was tired, and then he did not like to suspect the man, so he kept on, and when he got nearer and saw how poor and sick and ragged the stranger looked, his heart reproached him, and stopping, he said in his kind voice - of what a hard year it had been, how much the poor had suffered, and how difficult it was to get on sometimes.
+The man slowly softened a little, and, won by the kind chat, told his story.
 How he had been sick, could get no work, had a family of children, and was almost in despair.
-Grandfather was so full of pity that he forgot his fear, and, asking the man his name, said he would try to get him work in the next town, as he had friends there.
-Wishing to get at pencil and paper to write down the address, Grandfather took out his plump pocket-book, and the minute he did so, the man's eye was on it.
-Then Grandfather remembered what was in it and trembled for his money, but said quietly
+Grandfather was so full of pity that he forgot his fear, and, asking the man his name, said he would try and get him work in the next town, as he had friends there.
+Wishing to get at pencil and paper, to write down the address, Grandfather took out his plump pocket-book, and the minute he did so, the man's eye was on it.
+Then Grandfather remembered what was in it and trembled for his money, but said quietly-